johnnyh209/OU-and-Group-Policies/README.md

 ![12  Edit GPO](https://github.com/johnnyh209/OU-and-Group-Policies/assets/33064730/725eedea-92e0-4b19-8935-b5a4b05bf2ee)

 Doing so opened up the `Group Policy Management Editor`.
 In this editor, I can define a group policy for Computer Configuration or User Configuration.
 For this attempt, I wanted to apply the password policy to Computer Configuration.
-I navigated through the following: `Computer Configuraiton > Policies > Windows Settings > Security Settings`.
+I navigated through the following: `Computer Configuration > Policies > Windows Settings > Security Settings`.
 Within `Security Settings`, I double-clicked on `Account Policies`.

 ![13  Edit GPO Part 2](https://github.com/johnnyh209/OU-and-Group-Policies/assets/33064730/a257b5fe-b612-4815-9313-a383074e9143)